-Dan Saffer, the interaction design and author, gave us another key piece of advice.
-He said:
+Dan Saffer, the interaction designer and author, gave us another key piece of advice:

 A user who is overwhelmed by too much information or gets ‘lost’ navigating through a site is going to have a bad experience of that product, brand, or service.
-To avoid these scenarios, a process called Information Architecture is performed by the UX team as part of the UX design process.
+To avoid these scenarios, a process called Information Architecture is carried out by the UX team as part of the UX design process.